AminAvan/WorkloadDataset/README.md

 Each workload has parameters including:

 * `NumberOfTask`: shows How many tasks are in the workload.
-* WorkloadUtilization: shows how much is the utilization of the workload.
+* `WorkloadUtilization`: shows how much is the utilization of the workload.
-* Execution Time: shows the execution time of each task.
+* `Execution Time`: shows the execution time of each task.
-* Deadline: shows the deadline of each task.
+* `Deadline`: shows the deadline of each task.
-* Time Period: shows the period of each task.
+* `Time Period`: shows the period of each task.

 We assume that the "period" equals the "deadline".